john-yang/laravel-4-app/README.md

  need some dummy progress bar animation</blockquote>

 <strong>Use Case #2:</strong>
-<p>As a support associate I should be able select an organization,
+<p>As a support associate I should be able to select an organization,
 and view all instances for all accounts of the selected organization. </p>

 <p>The instances page would have a table